 Grapegrowers and winemakers commit to the program because they recognise the importance of environmental, social and economic sustainability for their business and the sector.
 They care about protecting and enhancing the environment for the future, through excellence in sustainability practices today.

 Sustainable Winegrowing Australia members commit to annually reporting business metrics and completing a workbook of vineyard and/or winery practices.
-The program covers the key components of sustainability (environmental, social and economic) and can be applied to both the vineyard and winery.
+The program covers the key components of sustainability (environmental, social and economic) and can be applied to both the vineyard, wineries and/or wine businesses.
 All data entered into the member website undergoes review at the AWRI and, in October, members can access individual, customisable benchmarking reports.
 Members who choose to be certified undergo an independent third-party audit once every three years, in addition to maintaining Sustainable Winegrowing Australia membership.

 All data collected from members is managed under the program’s website terms and conditions, which ensure confidentiality and privacy of all individual member information.